jlemes1/jlemes1/README.md

 I'm a Web Developer from Argentina.

-🌱 I’m currently learning Typescript.
+🌱 I’m currently learning Typescript and NextJS.

 ### Technologies